vikhola/sermon/docs/channels.md

 # Channels
-The @vikhola/sermon channels provides easy and flexible interface to both of writable and readable interaction with underlying resource.
+The sermon channels provides easy and flexible interface to both of writable and readable interaction with underlying resource.
 The writable interface helps with current process output like logging to file, console etc. The readable interface helps to interact with different system sources like receiving messages from cluster worker etc., and then send them directly to the logger.

 ## LoggerChannel
-The project-november/sermon LoggerChannel the class from which all others default channels inherit, by itself implements the basic node.js `Duplex` stream, which allow easy usage and predictable behavior.
+The sermon LoggerChannel the class from which all others default channels inherit, by itself implements the basic node.js `Duplex` stream, which allow easy usage and predictable behavior.
 Class also add some functionality, such as validation, message processing, and its formatting using basic utilities.
 All in the channel fair for all it child classes.

 ### Initialize
 In constructor LoggerChannel accept `option` object which can be used in a very wide range of things, from validation to message processing or inner channel logic: